-1. Go to Video > Image > Day-night mode, and make sure that the IR-cut filter is set to Auto.
+- 1. Go to Video > Image > Day-night mode, and make sure that the IR-cut filter is set to Auto. - 2.
+To set at what light level you want the camera to switch to night mode, move the Threshold slider toward Bright or Dark.